drcscodes/drcs.codes/content/professional-python/slides/functions.md

 ## Variable Argument Lists

-You can collect a variable number of positional arguments as a tuple by preprending a parameter name with `*`
+You can collect a variable number of positional arguments as a tuple by prepending a parameter name with `*`

 ```python
 >>> def echo(*args):